 And they say meaning is overrated.
 And meaning is something that we’ve just invented in our minds to fool ourselves into believing into something… anything.

 But meaning could also give you joy and hope.
-There is meaning when you love a person, when you love your work, and even when you love yourself.
+There is meaning when you love a person, when you love your work, and even when you yourself.

 There’s meaning when you don’t just settle for the job that pays the bills.